learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 OK Great.
 You now understand what the tests are saying.
 In the next lesson we are going to cover how to run them, and then you will solve the lab!

+To register completion of this lesson, submit the URL for your forked copy of the repo in Canvas.

 [tdd]: https://en.wikipedia.org/wiki/Test-driven_development